Your Real Estate Agent Website

 Your blog offers advice, tips, and hopefully some personal insight from you.
 Thus it helps your visitors get get to know you.

 Here are community pages that I wrote for Seattle area agent, Marie Haydock.
 As you’ll see, they serve to differentiate the communities and give visitors from afar a good picture of life in each of them.
+To see the research I do before writing community pages, click here.

-Your Means of Capturing Names
+Your Means of Capturing Leads

-Some real estate websites capture visitor names before allowing them to view homes for sale.
+Some real estate agent websites capture visitor names before allowing them to view homes for sale.
 Some insist on taking names before revealing the information on their blogs.

 My personal opinion is that this is a poor idea.
 Since that information is available elsewhere for free, why should visitors leave their names and take a chance on being bombarded with marketing emails?